ignoreintuition/v-currency/README.md

 * CHE (Switzerland)
 * BGR (Bulgaria)

-To create a custom format you can add rules to the components
+If the format is not explicitly defined in the ruleset will default to JavaScripts toLocaleString.
+To create a custom format you can add rules to the components.

 ```
 "YOUR_CUSTOM_CURRENCY": {